Justin Fletcher: Other work

 Starting in 1998, Fletcher presented Fun Song Factory for GMTV for a year as his first full-time presenting role.
 He later returned to the show in 2004 as the voice of Ozzy.

 Also in 1998, Fletcher sang several songs as well as the theme tune to the children's stop motion animated series Tom and Vicky.

 He owns a production company called Scrumptious House, which has released a DVD called Let's Sing Nursery Rhymes with Justin Fletcher.

 In the CITV channel programme Jim Jam and Sunny, he is the voice of both Jim Jam and Slim the cowardly giraffe.

 His voice appears on the VTech Turn and Learn Driver, the Bob the Builder phones, and a number of Crick Software titles.

 From December 2009 to January 2010, Fletcher played the character Buttons in Cinderella at the Capitol Theatre in Horsham, West Sussex.
 From December 2010 to January 2011, he played the character Josh the Jester in the pantomime Sleeping Beauty at the Hexagon theatre in Reading, Berkshire.
 From December 2011 to January 2012, he played the character Wishy Washy in the pantomime Aladdin at the Hexagon theatre.
 Fletcher has since performed in numerous pantomimes at the venue, including Cinderella, Sleeping Beauty, Beauty and the Beast and Peter Pan, as well as the 2022 pantomime Jack and the Beanstalk.
 He also attends festivals, such as Camp Bestival in Dorset, to entertain children.
 Fletcher is a patron for Bournemouth-based performing arts school Stagewise.

 His debut album Hands Up the Album reached number 16 in the UK Albums Chart on 11 March 2012.
 In March 2013, he released his second album Best Friends.
 In January 2015, he released his third album Just Party.

-In 2015 and 2019, Fletcher reprised his Shaun the Sheep roles of Shaun and Timmy in the two film adaptations based on the series: Shaun the Sheep Movie and A Shaun the Sheep Movie: Farmageddon.
+In 2015, 2019 and 2026, Fletcher reprised his Shaun the Sheep roles of Shaun and Timmy in the three film adaptations based on the series: Shaun the Sheep Movie, A Shaun the Sheep Movie: Farmageddon and Shaun the Sheep: The Beast of Mossy Bottom.
 He also played the roles in two television films: Shaun the Sheep: The Farmer's Llamas (2015) and Shaun the Sheep: The Flight Before Christmas (2021).

 On 12 September 2015, he appeared on Pointless Celebrities, where he was eliminated in the second round.

 Fletcher presented a daily radio show on Fun Kids weekdays from 9 am to 10 am called Justin's Word.